cellsjs/piscosour/docs/users/what_is_piscosour.md

 ### Composite Pattern

-Piscosour uses composite pattern. the composite pattern is a partitioning design pattern.
-The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
+Piscosour uses composite pattern.
+The composite pattern is a partitioning design pattern and describes that a group of objects is to be treated in the same way as a single instance of an object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
-Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

 ### Multi development